-Effects of indomethacin on energy metabolism in rat jejunal tissue in vivo
+Effects of indomethacin on energy metabolism in rat and human jejunal tissue in vitro

 Robert J. SIMPSON

-†Department of Endocrinology, Diabetes and Internal Medicine, Guy's, King's and St. Thomas's School of Medicine, Bessemer Road, London SE5 9PJ, U.K.
+1Department of Endocrinology, Diabetes and Internal Medicine, Guy's, King's and St. Thomas's School of Medicine, Bessemer Road, King's College, London SE5 9PJ, U.K.

 Search for other works by this author on: